huanzhang12/CROWN-IBP/README.md

 and (ordinary) [CROWN](https://github.com/huanzhang12/RecurJac-and-CROWN)
 (Zhang et al., 2018).
 We implemented **Multi-GPU** and large batch training to scale CROWN-IBP to large models.

+A TensorFlow implementation of CROWN-IBP is provided by [DeepMind](https://github.com/deepmind/interval-bound-propagation).

 News
 ---------